GEMANFLOW

 Evidence for upper mantle flow due to dynamic slab.
 Shear velocity structure at 100~km depth adopted from El-Sharkawy et al., (2020), shear-wave splitting from Barruol et al., (2009), and seismic surface-wave radial and azimuthal anisotropy data from Agius et al., (2022).

-ROTATOR's methodologies include marine CSEM mapping subsurface resistivity, magnetic delineating tectonic features, and oceanographic measurements monitoring changes in the water column influenced by active submarine volcanism.
+GEMANFLOW's methodologies include marine CSEM for mapping subsurface electrical resistivity, magnetic delineating tectonic features, biogeochemistry, heat flow, and oceanographic measurements to detect changes in the water column influenced by active submarine volcanism.
 Marine EM (MT/CSEM) and seismic data (land and ocean) will be inverted individually and jointly using advanced 3D TTI algorithms.
 Numerical geodynamic modeling will simulate tectonic processes and predict future geological scenarios.

 The project's applications extend to risk mitigation, scientific advancements, and environmental impact.
-By understanding the interplay between tectonics and biogeochemical cycles, ROTATOR aims to contribute to climate change models and conservation efforts.
-Overall, ROTATOR seeks to provide valuable insights into tectonic and volcanic processes, enhancing geohazard preparedness and informing broader environmental studies.
+GEMANFLOW aims to contribute to climate change models and conservation efforts by understanding the interplay between tectonics, amphibious geothermal networks, and biogeochemical cycles.

-ROTATOR experiment: Deplyoment of 30 OBEMs augmanting CREAK's MT and OBS sites, and performing a CSEM survey (six towlines).
+GEMANFLOW experiment: Deployment of 30 OBEMs augmenting CREAK's MT and OBS sites and conduct a CSEM survey (six towlines).